 We were better off in Egypt.
 Numbers 11:18

-Complaining is telling whomever will listen: “God has given me a raw deal.”
+Complaining is telling whoever will listen: “God has given me a raw deal.”

 Is It Ever OK To Complain?